VokunGahrotLaas/scpshell/README.md

 # scpshell
-A POSIX shell written in C with the scplib \
+A POSIX shell written in C with the scplib. \
 It's purpos is mainly to train my skills in C and test the scplib.

 ## Credits